VaibhavDachewar/asic-design-class/README.md

 Conclusion - Hence after succesfully executing c code we get sum of first 100 numbers as 5050.

-Task 2 - Compiling a C code on  RISC_V compiler using O1 and Ofast.
+LAB 1b - Compiling a C code on  RISC_V compiler using O1 and Ofast.

 Steps to be followed -